Search by Keyword

 The Beatles never attempted to recreate their studio recording of “Michelle” in their stages shows, continuing instead to include its predecessor “Yesterday” as their token ballad throughout their final 1966 tour.

-Paul McCartney, however, periodically included the song in his live set lists, starting in March of 1993 during his “New World Tour.”
+Paul McCartney, however, periodically included the song in his live set lists, starting on February 18th, 1993 at the Forum di Assago in Milan, Italy, which began his “New World Tour.”
 He worked up the song with his new band for his brief “Driving Mexico” and “Driving Japan” tours in November of 2002.
 He then included it in his 2003 European “Back In The World Tour.”

 Paul then got into the habit of dusting the song off for special occasions.
-For instance, during his “2004 Summer Tour,” he played it once on June 24th when in Paris.
-During his “Summer Live ‘09” tour, he once again wheeled it out when he played his August 1st show in Washington DC, dedicating the song to the new first lady Michelle Obama.
+For instance, during his “2004 Summer Tour,” he played it once on June 24th when in Paris that year.
+During his “Summer Live ‘09” tour, he once again wheeled it out when he played his August 1st show in Washington DC at FedEx Field, dedicating the song to the new first lady Michelle Obama.
 Then he played it on his Paris show on December 10th, 2009 during his “Good Evening Europe” tour.
 Paul then played the song at three shows of his "On The Run" tour, July 26th and 27th, 2011 in Montreal, Canada, and then on November 30th, 2011 in Paris.
-Paul then included "Michelle" throughout his entire "Out There!" tour of 2013.

 Another interesting performance of “Michelle” was on June 2nd, 2010 at The White House when receiving his “Gershwin Prize For Popular Song” award.
 He sang the song especially for Michelle Obama who was in attendance and sang along in her seat.
 Because of the romantic sentiments of the song, Paul commented, "I could be the first guy ever to be punched out by a president."